The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Introduction

-\begin{thm} Let $X$ be a connected, compact, simply-connected, smooth $4$-manifold and let $\Sigma_1,\Sigma_2\subset X$ be a pair of smoothly, properly embedded, orientable surfaces which are topologically isotopic relative to their boundaries.
-Then there exists $n\geq 0$ such that $\Sigma_1$ and $\Sigma_2$ are smoothly isotopic relative to their boundaries in $X\#(\#^n S^2\times S^2)$, where the connect-sums are taken away from $\Sigma_1\cup \Sigma_2$. \end{thm}
+\begin{thm} Let $X$ be a connected, compact, simply-connected, smooth $4$-manifold and let $\Sigma_1,\Sigma_2\subset X$ be a pair of smoothly, properly embedded surfaces which are topologically isotopic relative to their boundaries.
+Then there exists $n\geq 0$ such that $\Sigma_1$ and $\Sigma_2$ are smoothly isotopic relative to their boundaries in $X\#(\#^n S^2\times S^2)$, where the connected-sums are taken away from $\Sigma_1\cup \Sigma_2$. \end{thm}

-Results similar to \Cref{thm:stable_isotopy} have been referred to previously (see the introductions in \cite{auckly_kim_melvin_ruberman_2014,auckly_kim_melvin_ruberman_schwartz_2019,hayden_kang_mukherjee}), but to the best knowledge of the author, a proof of a result like this has never appeared in the literature.
+Results similar to \zcref{thm:stable_isotopy} have been referred to previously (see the introductions in \cite{auckly_kim_melvin_ruberman_2014,auckly_kim_melvin_ruberman_schwartz_2019,hayden_kang_mukherjee}), but, to the best knowledge of the author, a proof of a result like this has never appeared in the literature.
 In the above references, it seems to be implicit that the complement of the surfaces be simply-connected, but we will need no such condition.

 We make some remarks on these two theorems.
-First, two remarks on \Cref{thm:stable_realisation_theorem}.
+First, two remarks on \zcref{thm:stable_realisation_theorem}.

-\begin{remark} \Cref{thm:stable_realisation_theorem}, combined with \Cref{prop:cs_stable_2} (due to Freedman-Quinn), recovers Gompf's result \cite{gompf_1984} that homeomorphic compact, connected, smooth, orientable $4$-manifolds are stably diffeomorphic.
-The same reasoning also shows that \Cref{thm:stable_realisation_theorem} cannot be extended to the non-orientable case, as there exist compact, connected, smooth, non-orientable $4$-manifolds which are homeomorphic but are not stably diffeomorphic (see \cite{kreck_1984}).
-If one considers only self-homeomorphisms of non-orientable smooth manifolds, then a result like \Cref{thm:stable_realisation_theorem} may still hold. \end{remark}
+\begin{rmk} \zcref{thm:stable_realisation_theorem}, combined with \zcref{prop:cs_stable_2} (due to Freedman-Quinn), recovers Gompf's result \cite{gompf_1984} that homeomorphic compact, connected, smooth, orientable $4$-manifolds are stably diffeomorphic.
+The same reasoning also shows that \zcref{thm:stable_realisation_theorem} cannot be extended to the non-orientable case, as there exist compact, connected, smooth, non-orientable $4$-manifolds which are homeomorphic but are not stably diffeomorphic (see \cite{kreck_1984}, \cite{cappell_shaneson_1976}).
+If one considers only self-homeomorphisms of non-orientable smooth manifolds, then a result like \zcref{thm:stable_realisation_theorem} may still hold. \end{rmk}